TheRealCmanBrine/SimpleDiscordBot/README.md

 5. QS.
 After Installing Node, Navigate To Your Workspace an run the command "npm install qs"
 6. FS.
 After Installing Node, Navigate To Your Workspace an run the command "npm install fs"
 ---------------------------------------------------------------
-To Setup Your Workspace, Just Download The Repository And Extract It, Then Navigate To It In A CMD Prompt
+To Setup Your Workspace, Just Download The Repository And Extract It, Then Navigate To It In a CMD Prompt